Usage

 The left sidebar lists every scope (the app each flag set belongs to — harmonica, codazen-website, etc.).
 Click a scope to see its flags in the main pane.
 Use the search box at the top of the sidebar to filter scopes by fuzzy-subsequence match (e.g. typing hm matches harmonica).

 Inside a scope, the second search box (under the title) filters that scope's flags by the same fuzzy match on flag name.
-The three stage chips on each row (local / staging / prod) show where the flag is currently on; faded chips mean off in that stage.
+The stage chips on each row show where the flag is currently on; faded chips mean off in that stage.
+A dashed chip means the flag reaches that ring via a wider one in the same deployment, rather than being ticked for it directly.

 Adding a new scope